 He’s lied to me for the last time.

 “Female?
 How do you know?”
 Matt asked, a curious look appearing.

 “It’s a Pandora bracelet ... and it’s loaded with charms.”
 Delia noted.
 "I have two of those bracelets."

 “Really?
 Have I ever seen you wear them?”

 “Oh, puh-leeze,” Delia shrilled.
 “You may have graduated the top of your class as a private investigator, but at feminine elegance school, you were obviously dead last.”
 A pause.
 “Yes, I’ve worn them here,” she politely sneered.
 “The Pandora brand encompasses a variety of bracelets that you pair with your favorite charms.”

 Matt chuckled.
 “Well, now you know another reason I’m single.”

-Delia shook her head and grinned.
+Delia shook her head and smirked.
 “We’ll skip that topic.
 In the meantime, I will again demonstrate my value as your assistant.”

 Rendering a wry smile, Matt folded his arms and nodded.
 “You have my undivided attention.”